 The Governmental Accounting Standards Board (GASB) also establishes GAAP accounting standards, but these are for state and local governments.

+Both the FASB and the GASB are overseen by the Financial Accounting Foundation (FAF).
 Although the FASB and GASB both establish GAAP accounting principles, businesses follow the set of guidelines created by the FASB.

-Are you required to follow GAAP guidelines?
+Who must follow GAAP guidelines?

-This article has been updated from its original publication date of 10/27/2015.
+This article has been updated from its original publication date of October 27, 2015.

 This is not intended as legal advice; for more information, please click here.